How to Thrift for Vintage and Where to Store It

 Hmmm, now what can I do with these?

 If you find a thrift store that you like, ask them what day they put donations out.
 Some places work on a schedule, so you can come back for fresh finds.
-And the best places have all the things organized by categories.
 Get out of your own city and try diverse communities to find different things.

 Finding a Thrifting Community